 #6 Reflectors and Diffusers

 My photography was pretty much garbage before I started using reflectors and diffusers.
 Reflectors help to bounce the light back onto your subject.
 And diffusers can help to diffuse the light so it’s not as harsh.
 I always use both to photograph my food.
 They are inexpensive and will really transform your photos.

 This 5 in 1 reflector is great because it folds up and I can use the translucent one as the diffuser.

 Another great option for reflector are just large foam boards that I will place behind the food.
 You can simply fold one in half and place it behind the food for an instant reflector.

 For diffusers, I have actually made my own as well.
 In a pinch I have used an old t-shirt that I used to place over my Lowel Ego Light before purchasing this set.

 How do you improve any skill?
 You READ.
 UP.
 ON.
 IT.
 I know you can google anything these days, but having an entire source of information you can flip through again and again- well there is nothing like it.
 Here are my top three books I own, read, and consult often…

-There you go six ways to improve your food photography blogging game for less than $200- use one of them or all of them!
+There you go seven ways to improve your food photography blogging game for less than $200- use one of them or all of them!
 Hopefully you found this tutorial helpful 🙂 And don’t forget to follow me on: